tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{send-ech}}.

-Per {{client-behavior}} and {{server-behavior}}, implementations are required to track, alongside each PSK established by a previous connection, whether the connection negotiated this extension with the "ech_accept" response type.
+Per {{client-behavior}} and {{server-behavior}}, implementations are required to track, alongside each PSK established by a previous connection, whether ECH was accepted for this connection.
 If so, this is referred to as an "ECH PSK".
 Otherwise, it is a "non-ECH PSK".
 This may be implemented by adding a new field to client and server session states.

 ## Incorporating Outer Extensions {#outer-extensions}